 Rhododendron ‘Electric Lights™’

-I’m not a huge Azalea fan.
-The colors do help brighten the spring landscape, but they tend to be a bit on the pastel side of the color spectrum.
+I have never been much of an Azalea fan.
+While the colors help to brighten the spring landscape, they tend to be on the pastel side of the color spectrum.

 Instead, I want an explosion of warm color that wakes me from my winter doldrums.
 I want something to push away the cold.
 I want something that shows off so briefly and so spectacularly that I spend the rest of the year anticipating the upcoming floral explosion!